Higashi-Kanai Station: Lines

-Higashi-Kanai Station is served by the Aterazawa Line, and is located 3.1 rail kilometers from the terminus of the line at Kita-Yamagata Station.
+Higashi-Kanai Station is served by the Aterazawa Line and is located 3.1 km from the preceding station and start of the line at Kita-Yamagata, and 21.1 km from Aterazawa.
+The following station of Uzen-Yamabe is 3.4 km away.

 Station layout

-The station has one side platform serving a single bi-directional track.
-The station is unattended.
+The station has a single side platform serving one bi-directional track.
+The station is unattended and has no accessibility features.